Large power spectrum and primordial black holes in the effective theory of inflation: Enhanced power spectrum from negative friction

 We consider an explicit example in Figure~\ref{Fig:a1}, where we show the power spectrum for a particular choice of the time evolution of the coefficient $\alpha_1$.
-In the figure, $(1+\alpha_1)$ decreases from an $\mathcal{O}(1)$ number by roughly $3$ orders of magnitude, in a time lapse of a couple of e-folds, before increasing again back to its original value.
-As a result, this translates into an enhancement of the power spectrum of about four orders of magnitude, with respect to the CMB value, which has been set at $k\ll k_\text{peak}$ to be $\sim 2\times10^{-9}$.
+In the figure, $(1+\alpha_1)$ decreases from an $\mathcal{O}(1)$ number by roughly $3$ orders of magnitude, in a time lapse of a couple of e-folds, before increasing again back to its original value.\footnote{In this example $c_s$ is constant for simplicity.
+This is possible in spite of the change in $M_2$ (required to have a variation of $\alpha_1$), thanks to the freedom in the choice of $\hat M_1^3$, see Eqs.\ \eq{cs}.} As a result, this translates into an enhancement of the power spectrum of about four orders of magnitude, with respect to the CMB value, which has been set at $k\ll k_\text{peak}$ to be $\sim 2\times10^{-9}$.

 It is instructive to compare the previous case to the one in which $\hat M_1=0$.
 As we mentioned at the end of Section \ref{basiceqs}, if $\hat M_1=0$ then $1/c_s^2 = 1+\alpha_1$ and $\gamma_1 = -2 (\D \log c_s/\D N)=-2s$.
 In this case, assuming a slow variation of the EFT coefficients, $\Delta_\zeta^2\propto 1/c_s$ and a reduction of $c_s$ enhances the slow-roll spectrum.
 However, $\gamma_1>0$ when $\D c_s/\D N<0$ (assuming $c_s>0$) and such a variation cannot enhance the spectrum by means of the friction effect discussed above, as it only makes the non-constant mode of $\zeta$ fall even more rapidly as $N$ grows.
 The enhancement of the power spectrum from a change in $c_s^2$ was discussed in \cite{Ballesteros:2018wlw} in analogous terms.
 There, it was pointed out that a small sound speed, leading to a large $\Delta_\zeta^2\propto 1/c_s$ (as required for abundant PBH formation) can lead to strong coupling and the loss of validity of the effective theory.
 In that case, the strong coupling condition \eqref{condpbh} reduces indeed to $c_s^4 \gtrsim \Delta_\zeta^2$ \cite{Creminelli:2006xe}, which provides a lower bound on $c_s$.
 In the following, we we will explore further the possibility of enhancing the power spectrum through a change in the sound speed, as well as possible ways to avoid strong coupling issues.